Learn about creating Contacts in JobNimbus and what information you can include on their records.

 Note: by default, the user creating the Contact will be automatically assigned.
 You can remove the assignee by clicking the "X" inside the box next to the user's name.

 If you have the Subcontractor feature enabled, you will be able to select a name for this field.
 Doing so will notify them via email that they have been assigned to a Contact.
 Multiple Subcontractors can be assigned to a single Contact, if necessary.
 Learn more about Subcontractors here.

 9. Related Contacts

-By relating Contacts to one another, you can access information such as Activity, Documents, Tasks, and Photos that have been linked to one from the other Contact's page.
-This will also give you the option to communicate (i.e. email) with any related Contact, without having to navigate to their individual records.
-Learn more about relating Contacts here.
+By "relating" Contacts to one another, you can access information such as Activity, Documents, Tasks, and Photos that have been linked to one from the other Contact's page.
+This will also give you the option to communicate (e.g. via email) with any related Contact, without having to navigate to their individual records.
+Learn more about this here.

 Tags are a convenient way to group Contacts together and easily report on those who might otherwise have no connection.
-Whether you create a tag to label customers who were affected by a certain storm, or if you want to keep track of the customers who qualify for some special treatment, tagging is the way to do so.
-Since tags are fully reportable, you can create a custom report and filter by that specific tag.
-Learn more about reporting here.
+Whether you create a tag to label customers who were affected by a certain storm, or you want to keep track of the customers who qualify for some special treatment, tagging is the way to do so.
+Since tags are fully reportable, you can create a Custom Report and filter by that specific tag.

 Note: To remove a tag from the system, all instances of the tag must be deleted from each and every field to which it was added.
 Click the "X" next to a tag in the drop-down menu of the field to remove it.
 Once this has been done to all records on which it is listed, it will no longer appear.